 David Lean's dark, atmospheric version of Oliver Twist from 1948 is among the best films made from Dickens's novels.
 Lean's young thieves are as hard and professional as the brutal gang members of Luis Buñuel's Los Olvidados (1950).
 Alec Guinness played the old, big-nosed Fagin.
 The caricature upset some Jews in England, as Dickens's novel had done one hundred and ten years earlier.
 The Zionists protested that the character was presented in the same way that Jews were vilified in the Nazi paper Der Sturmer.
 American critics attacked the film's alleged anti-Semitism, and cuts were made before it was shown, with twelve minutes missing, in the American theatres.
 Lean's stylised Great Expectations (1946), based on Dickens's novel, had been a great success in the U.S. "Grandfather would have loved it," said Monica Dickens, the granddaughter of the author, of the film.
 With these works Lean has been considered an authority on Dickens.

+Nicholas Nickelby (1838-39) was a loosely structured tale of young Nickleby's struggles to seek his fortune.
 A Christmas Carol (1843) is one of Dickens's most loved works, which has been adapted into screen a number of times.
 The character of Ebenezer Scrooge, the "squeezing, wrenching, grasping, scraping, clutching" miser, has attracted such actors as Seymour Hicks, Albert Finney, Michael Caine, George C. Scott and Alastair Sim.
 In a pornography version from 1975 Mary Stewart was "Carol Screwge".
 Historical subjects did not much interest Dickens.
 Barnaby Rudge (1841), set at the time of the 'No Popery' riots of 1780, and A Tale of Two Cities (1859) are exceptions.
 The latter was set in the years of the French Revolution.
 The plot circles around the look-alikes Charles Darnay, a nephews of a marquis, and Sydney Carton, a lawyer, who both love the same woman, Lucy.

 Among Dickens's later works is David Copperfield (1849-50), where he used his own personal experiences of work in a factory.
 David's widowed mother marries the tyrannical Mr. Murdstone.
 David becomes friends with Mr. Micawber and his family.
 "I went in, and found there a stoutish, middle-aged person, in a brown surtout and black tights and shoes, with no more hair upon his head (which was a large one, and very shining) than there is upon an egg, and with a very extensive face, which he turned full upon me.
 His clothes were shabby, but he had an imposing short-collar on."
 Dora, David's first wife, dies and he marries Agnes.
 He pursues his career as a journalist and later as a novelist.